ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 A Faster or higher baud rate means that the module and radio can talk much faster, further lowering the end-to-end latency of the system.
 However, not all radio handsets or transmitter modules are capable of higher baud rates as this is highly dependent on the hardware.

 Depending on the firmware that is running on your radio handset, you can change the baud rate setting to better suit your setup.
-This setting can be found in the System Menu -> Hardware page, under the Max Bauds (earlier OpenTX) or Baudrate (EdgeTX; recent OpenTX).
-On EdgeTX 2.7.0 and later, External RF modules now have their own Baudrate setting (see Model Setup section below).
-Internal ExpressLRS Modules will still use the Baudrate setting in the System Menu -> Hardware page.

 To get to the baudrate setting on your radio: